 A: The Early Childhood Education Report (ECER) provides a snapshot of provincial/territorial early childhood education services.
 It uses 19 benchmarks across 5 equally weighted categories, which reflect a common set of core standards essential for the delivery of quality programming.
 Thresholds for each benchmark were established to reflect Canadian reality.
 Results are determined on a scale of 1 to 15, with the final tally indicating the attention jurisdictions are paying to good governance, adequate investment and quality supports.
-First released in 2011 and currently in its third iteration, the ECER is grounded in international scientific evidence that a strong and coherent early childhood education public policy framework produces the best results for children and their families, uses public investments effectively and is accountable to Canadians.
+First released in 2011 and again in 2014 and 2017, the ECER is grounded in international scientific evidence that a strong and coherent early childhood education public policy framework produces the best results for children and their families, uses public investments effectively and is accountable to Canadians.

 A. The report allows stakeholders to identify best practices across the country.
 It is less of a comparative document and more of a tool to identify gaps and develop prescriptions for success.
 It also opens a dialogue across jurisdictions about the challenges faced and how challenges are being addressed.
 The third edition of the ECER shows that jurisdictions across the country have made both significant and measureable gains.

 A. The results reflect the underdevelopment of Canada’s early years’ services.
 Worth noting, however, are the trends.
 Results for each province and territory have steadily improved since 2011, with some jurisdiction leaping forward.
 This indicates a more mature understanding of the value of early education to society and the policy levers that can be used to support more quality programs.